NilFoundation/zkLLVM/README.md

 ### Rust toolchain

-You can install `rslang` as another toolchain in `rustup` or as a standalone application.
+You can install `rslang` as another toolchain in [`rustup`](https://rustup.rs/) or as a standalone application.
+Installation is done via `rslang-installer.py` script.
+It finds and downloads required release of `rslang` and installs it in the desired location.

 #### **Supported platforms**